LeiWangR/HDG/README.md

 # HDG

-This repo contains the implementation for `Analysis and Evaluation of Kinect-based Action Recognition Algorithms'.
+This repo contains the implementation for 'Analysis and Evaluation of Kinect-based Action Recognition Algorithms'.

 ## Run the codes